It’s estimated that by 2021, spending on business automation will reach $12.7 billion globally.

 It isn’t hard to see why, either.
 Artificial intelligence and automation save you time, money, and allow you to be more productive.

 You will be able to identify trends and opportunities that you might not have discovered otherwise.

 Businesses of any size can benefit from automating, and there are a lot of tools available depending on your exact goals.

 Great, because ahead are 11 different processes within your business you could be automating or outsourcing for better results.

 53% of marketers say that blogging is their top inbound priority.
 Why?
 Because it drives traffic and sales.
 Plain and simple.

-Wouldn’t it be nice to save that time and delegate it towards other operations?
+Wouldn’t it be nice to save that time and delegate it to other operations?
 Well, that’s why outsourcing content creation to paid writers is a great idea.

 You have to pay $70 for a listing, but this is to weed out people that aren’t serious.

-Some of the biggest websites use Problogger for find writers, so you’re guaranteed to get professionals applying that meet your standards.
+Some of the biggest websites use Problogger to find writers, so you’re guaranteed to get professionals applying that meet your standards.